Jämtland Rifle Corps

-The Jämtland Ranger Corps (Jämtlands fältjägarkår, JFK), is a Swedish Army infantry unit that operated in various forms the years 1670–1983, 1990–1997, 2000–2005 and 2021–present.
-The unit was located in Östersund Garrison in Östersund.
+The Jämtland Ranger Corps (Jämtlands fältjägarkår, JFK), is a Swedish Army infantry unit that operated in various forms during the years 1670–1983, 1990–1997, 2000–2005 and 2021–present.
+The unit was and is located in Östersund Garrison in Östersund.

 History

 The regiment had its origin in Ångermanlands, Medelpads och Jämtlands regemente raised in 1646 in the newly conquered province Jämtland, although the men were mostly recruited in the old Swedish provinces of Ångermanland and Medelpad.
 The regiment was also called Thomas Gärffelts regemente after its first commander.

 The regiment was disbanded in 1661 as the recruitment provinces were transferred to the navy.
 But some companies of the regiment did exist until 1670, when they were incorporated in the newly raised Jämtlands regemente till fot (or Anders Plantings regemente).
 From 1689 on, the regiment was named Jämtlands dragonregemente, but had only one company of cavalry troops.
 This company was later organized into Norrland Dragoon Regiment.

 The regiment was renamed Jämtlands infanteriregemente in 1770 before gaining the present name in 1820.
 The regiment also had the name Jämtlands fältjägarkår a short period between 1853 and 1892.
 Jämtlands fältjägarregemente was garrisoned in Östersund and was given the designation I 23 (23rd Infantry Regiment) after a general order in 1816.
 This was changed to I 5 in 1927.
 For a short time in the 1990s, the regiment was merged with the mobilization unit Fältjägarbrigaden before being reorganized in 2000 back to a separate existence as Jämtlands fältjägarregemente.
 The regiment ceased training conscripts in 2004, and was completely disbanded by August 2006.